Skip to content

 Regardless of whether you have PTSD, Major Depressive Disorder, Chronic Adjustment Disorder, or any other Generalized Anxiety Disorder, all mental health conditions are rated under the same scale.

-This is the MOST IMPORTANT section on your Anxiety Disorder DBQ:
+This is the MOST IMPORTANT section on your DBQ.

-Section 7 is the second most important part of your DBQ for Other Mental Health Conditions.
+Section 3 of the public facing DBQ is the second most important part of the DBQ.

 The reason is because your current symptoms of anxiety and depression serve as a signal to the VA Rater on the severity of your mental health condition, which ultimately affects your final rating.

-The more severe your anxiety disorder symptoms are, the higher the VA rating you’ll receive:
+The more severe your anxiety disorder symptoms are, the higher the anxiety VA rating you’ll receive.

-Yes, the Department of Veterans Affairs (VA) will pay veterans with service-connected Anxiety tax free compensation each month.
-The amount of compensation depends upon your overall VA rating.
+Yes, the Department of Veterans Affairs (VA) will pay veterans with service-connected anxiety tax-free compensation each month.
+The amount of VA compensation depends upon your anxiety VA rating.

 Yes!
 VA Special Monthly Compensation under Category S is given if the veteran has at least one condition rated 100% AND one or both of the following:

-#2.
-You have another condition rated 60% or group of conditions together rated 60% that are unrelated to the 100% condition.
+1. You have another condition rated 60% or a group of conditions together rated 60% that are unrelated to the 100% condition.
 For example, you have GERD rated at 60% and Generalized Anxiety Disorder rated at 100%.

-Veterans can get an extra $375.71 each month, tax-free, if you meet the Anxiety Disorder housebound criteria known as SMC-S.
+Veterans can get an extra compensation each month, tax-free, if you meet the anxiety disorder housebound criteria known as SMC-S.

-Some veterans may receive a permanent and total rating, also known as 100% P&T. If your Anxiety Disorder is not expected to improve, you may obtain the status of permanent and total disability.
+Some veterans may receive a permanent and total rating (also known as 100% P&T) for service-connected anxiety.
+If you are overall rated at 100% and all your service-connected disabilities are reasonably certain to continue throughout your lifetime, you will obtain the status of permanent and total disability.

 Can the VA reduce my VA disability rating for Anxiety?

-Yes.
+It’s possible.
 Unfortunately, sometimes the VA will lower a veteran’s VA rating for anxiety.
-If that happens to you, obtain new and relevant medical evidence for your anxiety condition, and challenge the VA’s decision to lower your rating.
+If that happens to you, obtain new and relevant medical evidence for your anxiety condition, and challenge the VA’s decision to lower your anxiety VA rating.

-Your Anxiety must be severe enough to warrant a 100% rating.
-Many veterans do obtain a 100% rating for Anxiety Disorders using VA Claims Insider’s proven proprietary education-based Coaching and Consulting process, including credible Medical Nexus Letters for Mental Health.
+Your symptoms must be severe enough to warrant a 100% anxiety VA rating.
+Many veterans do obtain a 100% rating for anxiety disorders using VA Claims Insider’s proven proprietary education-based Coaching and Consulting process, including credible Medical Nexus Letters for Mental Health.

-Can I work with a 100% VA Rating for Anxiety?
+Can I work with a 100% anxiety VA Rating?

 Yes, you can!
-It is a myth that having a mental health condition somehow means you can’t work.
+It’s a myth that having a mental health condition somehow means you can’t work.
 In fact, you can work with any anxiety VA rating.
-Even if you’re rated at 100% for anxiety, there is no requirement or mandate that affects your work.
+Even with a 100% anxiety VA rating, there is no requirement or mandate that affects your work unless you have a 100% rating due to TDIU (total disability due to Individual Unemployability.

 Will mental health conditions affect my security clearance?